zhutmost/spinalhdl-template/README.md

 ### Try the example code

 Now you have a working SpinalHDL project.
 Some example RTL code written in Scala, which implements a simple counter, can be found in `mylib/src/mylib/MyTop.scala`.
-And `mylib/src/mylib/MyTopSim.scala` is its corresponding testbench.
+And `mylib/test/src/mylib/MyTopSimSpec.scala` is its corresponding testbench.

-Open a terminal in the root of your cloned repository and run `mill mylib.runMain`.
+Open a terminal in the root of your cloned repository and run `mill mylib.run`.
 The first time it runs, the process may take some minutes to download dependencies.

 ```sh
 # Emit Verilog RTL of your design